GitGuild/TradeGuild/doc/TradeGuildOverview.md

 The Trade Guild will support trading the following digital currency exchanges.

-+ [Bitfinex](https://bitfinex.com) The highest volume USD exchange.
++ [Bitfinex](https://www.bitfinex.com/?refcode=01xKtJ5kvg) The highest volume USD exchange.
 Offers up to 3x margin on a number of tokens.
 + [Kraken](https://kraken.com) The highest volume EUR exchange.
 Offers up to 3x margin on a number of tokens.
 + [Poloniex](https://poloniex.com) The highest volume altcoin exchange.
 Offers up to 5x margin on a number of tokens.
-+ [Bitmex](https://www.bitmex.com/register/I20ONy) merchantile exchange.
++ [Bitmex](https://www.bitmex.com/register/I20ONy) mercantile exchange.
 Offers up to 100x margin on derivatives, i.e. futures or swaps.

 ##### Tokens